impredicative/irc-rss-feed-bot/README.md

 * **`<feed>.alerts.empty`**: If `true`, an alert is sent if the feed has no entries.
 If `false`, such an alert is not sent.
 Its default value is `true`.
-* **`<feed>.alerts.read`**: If `true`, an alert is sent if an error occurs three or more consecutive times when reading or processing the feed.
+* **`<feed>.alerts.read`**: If `true`, an alert is sent if an error occurs three or more consecutive times when reading or processing the feed, but no more than once every 15 minutes.
 If `false`, such an alert is not sent.
 Its default value is `true`.
 * **`<feed>.blacklist.category`**: This is an arbitrarily nested dictionary or list or their mix of regular expression patterns that result in an entry being skipped if a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in any of the categories of the